The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Statement of the theorems

-\begin{proposition} A complex manifold bearing a holomorphic reductive or parabolic geometry cannot blowdown.
-More generally, suppose that $f \colon X \to Y$ is a holomorphic map of complex manifolds, and that away from some subvariety $X_0 \subset X$, $f$ is a biholomorphism, say $\left.f\right|_{X-X_0} \colon X-X_0 \to Y-Y_0$, where $Y_0 \subset Y$ is a subvariety of complex codimension 2 or more.
-Suppose further that $f$ is not a biholomorphism.
-For example, you might imagine that $X$ is a blowup of $Y$ along $Y_0$.
-Then $X$ bears no holomorphic parabolic geometry. \end{proposition} \begin{proof} Suppose for the moment that $X$ is equipped with a holomorphic effective parabolic or reductive geometry.
-Then $f$ induces such a geometry on $Y-Y_0$.
-By our theorems above, this geometry holomorphically extends to $Y$.
-The bundle and Cartan connection of the geometry on $Y$ pull back to $X$, agreeing by analyticity with the geometry already found on $X$.
-The pullback of the Cartan connection is therefore nondegenerate along $X_0$.
-But then $f$ is a local biholomorphism everywhere on $X$, and so $f$ is a biholomorphism $X \to Y$, a contradiction.
-Therefore $X$ admits no holomorphic parabolic geometry. \end{proof} This is the only known obstruction to existence of a parabolic geometry on noncompact complex manifolds.
+\begin{proposition} A complex manifold bearing a holomorphic effective parabolic geometry cannot blowdown.
+More generally, suppose that \(f \colon X \to Y\) is a holomorphic map of complex manifolds, and that away from some subvariety \(X_0 \subset X\), \(f\) is a biholomorphism, say \(\left.f\right|_{X-X_0} \colon X-X_0 \to Y-Y_0\), where \(Y_0 \subset Y\) is a subvariety of complex codimension 2 or more.
+Suppose further that there is a point \(x \in X\) near which \(f\) is not a local biholomorphism.
+For example, you might imagine that \(X\) is a blowup of \(Y\) along \(Y_0\).
+Then \(X\) bears no holomorphic effective parabolic geometry. \end{proposition} \begin{proof} Suppose for the moment that \(X\) is equipped with a holomorphic effective parabolic or reductive geometry.
+Then \(f\) induces such a geometry on \(Y-Y_0\).
+By our theorems above, this geometry holomorphically extends to \(Y\).
+The bundle and Cartan connection of the geometry on \(Y\) pull back to \(X\), agreeing by analyticity with the geometry already found on \(X\).
+The pullback of the Cartan connection is therefore nondegenerate along \(X_0\).
+But then \(f\) is a local biholomorphism everywhere on \(X\). \end{proof} This is the only known obstruction to existence of a parabolic geometry on any noncompact complex manifold. \begin{corollary} Suppose that \(M\) is a compact complex manifold of algebraic dimension zero with Albanese \(A_M\).
+Suppose that \(\dim A_M=\dim M\).
+Note that dimension, algebraic dimension and Albanese dimension are birational invariants of \(M\).
+Suppose that \(M\) has a holomorphic parabolic geometry.
+Then \(M\) is a complex torus and the parabolic geometry is translation invariant. \end{corollary} \begin{proof} The Albanese map \(M \to A_M\) is a proper modification \cite{Ueno:1975} p.
+159 corollary 13.7.
+By proposition~\vref{proposition:blow.down}, the Albanese map is an isomorphism.
+Every holomorphic parabolic geometry on any complex torus is translation invariant \cite{McKay:2008}. \end{proof}